-Fantasy Football Rankings: RBs for Week 3
+Fantasy Football Week 3 Rankings: RBs

 Those who were expecting regression from Las Vegas Raiders running back Josh Jacobs this season are probably feeling some vindication through two weeks.
 Jacobs has yet to crack the 10-fantasy-point mark this season.